Trailer Bearing Replacement

 30/10/2024 Just was I was wondering whether or not I should replace the tyres (it is recommended to change them after 10 years, the right had a crack near the valve.
 Bought 2 new rims and tyres from https://sunriseint.com.au/).
 The reason I bought new rims was to use one of the old ones as a spare.

-The lug nuts should be torqued to 70-80 ft lbs.
+The lug nuts are 19mm and should be torqued to 70-80 ft lbs.
 The tightening sequence is here https://www.tirerack.com/upgrade-garage/how-do-i-properly-torque-my-wheel-lug-nuts-or-bolts and below.

 Wheel and hub removal